Weather Attribution Science

 That requires a highly conditioned analysis.
 For example, 2005 brought us Katrina, the deadliest hurricane of this century.
 A team from Virginia Tech, NOAA, and the Army Corps of Engineers studied how the flood levels from Katrina would have differed had it occurred in 1900.
 They considered global sea level rise, local subsidence and loss of wetlands (due in part to sea level rise) and storm intensity.

-On the left is the effect of global sea level rise only which accounts for 1 meter rise not counting local effect.
+On the left is the effect of global sea level rise only, which accounts for 1 meter rise, not counting the local effect.

-For more examples about extreme heat events and wildfires, click on the Watch or Listen tabs to hear CCL’s Research Coordinator Rick Knight.
-For additional information visit the National Academies, AMS, or NOAA’s Climate page.
+For more examples about extreme heat events and wildfires, click on the Watch or Listen tabs to hear CCL’s Research Coordinators Dana Nuccitelli and Rick Knight.
+For additional information visit World Weather Attribution, the National Academies, AMS, or NOAA’s Climate page.

 How can CCL use this new approach?